 4. Mitigating the founder’s personal risks

 We all love invested and passionate founders, but that’s surely one good thing you can have too much of.
 When a founder has too much riding on their company, for example, their entire family’s financial future, they start operating from a place of fear.
 A secondary transaction can help alleviate that pressure and help them focus on growing the company.
 Eventually, it benefits everyone involved.

 Whatever the reason is for a need for a secondary transaction, there are different ways to execute it.
-Probably the easiest is to have a secondary element built into the primary round as a cherry on top of the cake, but as this is not always possible, it is also feasible to consider dedicated secondary funds like Siena Secondary Fund or the likes.
-In either way secondary transaction should not take too much time and effort (comparing to a typical 6 month primary round fundraising process).
+Probably the easiest is to have a secondary element built into the primary round as a cherry on top of the cake, but as this is not always possible, it is also feasible to consider dedicated secondary funds.
+Either way, secondary transactions should not take too much time and effort (compared to a typical 6 month primary round fundraising process).